 The first phase of the Project Lifecycle, Initiation, is the initial organization of all parties involved in the project as well as the clarification of project parameters.
 The following tabs represent the steps included within the Initiation phase of the Project lifecycle.
 The Initiation phase establishes a Business Case and delivers a Prioritized list of Projects.

-The Initiation phase of a project begins with a Project Proposal from someone within the ASU organization for a solution to an issue, or even the documentation of an issue needing resolution.
-This Proposal is documented through the Project Proposal Form.
-The Project Proposal form takes about 15-20 minutes to complete.
-Based upon information presented in the Proposal form, we can get high level estimates concerning the following:
+The Initiation phase of a project begins with a Project Proposal from someone within the ASU organization documenting an issue needing resolution through the implementation of a technology related tool.
+This Proposal is documented through the Demand Form.
+The form takes about 10 minutes to complete.
+Based upon the information presented in the Demand form, we can get high level estimates concerning the following:

 - The project’s Classification (Complexity & Risk Assessment)